headforwards-spd/headforwards-website/src/pages/wordpress-blog/2013-07-headforwards-grows-to-30-people-in-2-years.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2013/07/headforwards-grows-to-30-people-in-2-years"
+path: /2013/07/headforwards-grows-to-30-people-in-2-years
-title: "Headforwards Grows to 30 People in 2 Years"
+title: 'Headforwards Grows to 30 People in 2 Years'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteamat30.jpg, text: 'Headforwards at 30'}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsofficesmall.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteaminstandupmeeting.jpg, text: ""}
-date: "2013-07-29T09:30:15.000Z"
+date: '2013-07-29T09:30:15.000Z'
-modified: "2017-11-03T11:11:15.000Z"
+modified: '2017-11-03T11:11:15.000Z'
-excerpt: "In only 2  short years the Cornwall based software outsourcing company Headforwards has grown to 30 employees making it one of the fastest growing startups in the southwest of the UK.
-Further contracts are continually being negotiated and then signed to increase its capacity further and the next 2 years are set to present a …"
+excerpt: 'In only 2  short years the Cornwall based software outsourcing company Headforwards has grown to 30 employees making it one of the fastest growing startups in the southwest of the UK.
+Further contracts are continually being negotiated and then signed to increase its capacity further and the next 2 years are set to present a …'
+categories:
+    - Cornwall
+    - Jobs
+    - News
+    - 'The Headforwards Team'
+tags:
+    - 'careers at'
+    - 'fastest growing software companies'
+    - 'fastest growing start ups'
-categories: ["Cornwall","Jobs","News","The Headforwards Team"]
+    - Headforwards
-tags: ["careers at","fastest growing software companies","fastest growing start ups","Headforwards","Headforwards Team","jobs in cornwall","new jobs in cornwall","software companies in the uk","Software Cornwall","software jobs in cornwall","software jobs in uk","software outsourcing partners","software outsourcing uk"]
+    - 'Headforwards Team'
+    - 'jobs in cornwall'
+    - 'new jobs in cornwall'
+    - 'software companies in the uk'
+    - 'Software Cornwall'
+    - 'software jobs in cornwall'
+    - 'software jobs in uk'
+    - 'software outsourcing partners'
+    - 'software outsourcing uk'
 author:
-  id: "e83942f5-3f47-50f6-ab58-7fef99205f81"
+    id: e83942f5-3f47-50f6-ab58-7fef99205f81
-  slug: "toby"
+    slug: toby
-  name: "Toby"
+    name: Toby
-  path: "/author/toby/"
+    path: /author/toby/

 ---
 In only 2  short years the Cornwall based software outsourcing company Headforwards has grown to 30 employees making it one of the fastest growing startups in the southwest of the UK.